-Ethernet transmit/receive activity LED: This LED is on each Ethernet connector.
+Ethernet activity LED: This LED is on each Ethernet connector.
 When this LED is lit, it indicates that there is activity between the server and the network.

-Ethernet speed LED: This LED is on each Ethernet connector.
-When this LED is lit, it indicates that the Ethernet network speed is 1 Gbps.
-When this LED is off, it indicates that the Ethernet network speed is 10 Mbps or 100 Mbps.
+Ethernet link LED: This LED is on each Ethernet connector.
+When this LED is lit, it indicates that the Ethernet controller is connected to the network.